-What is the Recruitment Life Cycle?
+What is the Full Recruitment Life Cycle?

-Recruitment Process Step 1 – Preparation
+Stages of Recruitment Process Step 1 – Pre Recruitment Planning

-Recruitment Process Step 2 – Sourcing
+Stages of Recruitment Process Step 2 – Sourcing

-Recruitment Process Step 3 – Evaluation of Applicants
+Stages of Recruitment Process Step 3 – Evaluation of Applicants

 The third step is to assess the process at a fundamental reporting level by looking at what are known as conversion rates or click-through rates.
 This is the quantity or proportion of people who advance to the following phase.
 You can re-evaluate if a step excludes too many people unnecessarily if it has a high fallout rate.